Dummiesman/angel-file-formats/Midtown Madness 2/BAI.md

 ![Route.jpg](Route.jpg "Route.jpg") The first section defines all the routes that pedestrians and ambient traffic can travel along.
-The routes, or roads, are defined by listing the [PSDL](PSDL.md) blocks they pass through as well as several control curves defining lanes for pedestrians, cars, trams and trains.
+The routes, or roads, are defined by listing the [PSDL](PSDL.md) rooms they pass through as well as several control curves defining lanes for pedestrians, cars, trams and trains.
 ![Route-oneway.jpg](Route-oneway.jpg "Route-oneway.jpg")

 ### Intersections

 After the routes, all intersections are defined.
-This is done by informing MM2 of what [PSDL](PSDL.md) block the intersection is located on and what roads are connected to this intersection.
+This is done by informing MM2 of what [PSDL](PSDL.md) room the intersection is located on and what roads are connected to this intersection.

 ### Culling

-The last part of the BAI-file lists the roads to compute ambients for depending on the given [PSDL](PSDL.md) block id.
+The last part of the BAI-file lists the roads to compute ambients for depending on the given [PSDL](PSDL.md) room id.
 This section is divided into two parts, one for large AI-bubbles and one for small.
-Each part gives one list of road indices that are to be active for each block of the PSDL.
-Active means that AI computations are performed for the roads listed for the block that the player is currently on.
+Each part gives one list of road indices that are to be active for each room of the PSDL.
+Active means that AI computations are performed for the roads listed for the room that the player is currently on.
 The first list in each part should be ignored and thus set to a length of zero.

 ### Structure